qemajlosmani/qemajlosmani/README.md

 ### Hi there 👋
+I'm a software developer from Kosovo.
+Since January, 2020 I've been living in Germany and working as a Software and System Developer.

 <!--
 **qemajlosmani/qemajlosmani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.